Tailwind Palette Generator

 }

 Once configured, you can use utility classes like bg-brand-500, text-brand-900, or border-brand-200 anywhere in your HTML.
 Our generator produces exactly this format, so you can copy-paste it directly into your config file.
+For the official documentation on extending themes, see the Tailwind CSS color customization guide.
 Need to find the right base color first?
 Try our color converter tool to switch between HEX, RGB, and HSL formats.

 What Do the Shade Numbers (50–950) Mean?

-Each shade number in Tailwind's color scale corresponds to a specific role in UI design:
+Each shade number in the color scale corresponds to a specific role in UI design:

 - 50–100: Very light tints — ideal for subtle backgrounds, hover states on light surfaces, and disabled element backgrounds.